oiax/tgweb/README.md

 This command creates a `sites` subdirectory, and then a `site_0` subdirectory under that.
 It then creates two subdirectories, `src` and `dist`, and some files under the `site_0` subdirectory.

+When a working directory has the `sites` subdirectory, we say that it has a _multi-site composition_.
+Conversely, when a working directory does not have the `sites` subdirectory, we say that the it has a _single-site composition_.

 ### Add content and start the tgweb server

-Just as you did in the Getting Started section, create a file named `index.html` under the `sites/site_0/src/pages` subdirectory.
+Just as described in the [Add content](#add-content) subsection, create a file named `index.html` under the `sites/site_0/src/pages` subdirectory.

 Then, you can start the tgweb server by executing the following command: